rileyKippes/mern/README.md

 -- Future features ideas to be implemented --

-Add the ability to modify and delete accounts.
+Add the ability to delete accounts.
+I need to add this before go live, for gpdr stuff.

 Maybe some sort of blog posting system, a bit like twitter.